surfacesyntacticud/website/content/guidelines/pcm/_index.md

 9	down	down	ADP	_	_	7	compound:prt	_	AlignBegin=228120|AlignEnd=228290|Gloss=down
 10	.	.
 PUNCT	_	_	7	punct	_	AlignBegin=228290|AlignEnd=228290|Gloss=PUNCT
 {{< /conll >}}

+Please note that other languages might use the `compound` relation in a more limited set of contexts, if at all.
+For a more general overview of this relation, please consult the dedicated page.